 Since then, we have performed over a hundred fabulous musicals; audiences often mistakenly think we are a professional company.
-We’ve produced many big shows over the years but unfortunately in recent times we haven’t had the budget to do so.
-As part of our 90th anniversary celebration, we’ll be having a Virtual Variety Concert over Easter; this will feature performances and appearances by some of our members past and present from all over the world.
-It’s a fundraiser too, so hopefully we can return to the days of the big shows at City Hall.
-In fact, we have dates booked for City Hall in December … so watch this space!
+We’ve produced many big shows over the years but unfortunately in recent times we haven’t had the budget to do so; it’s also very hard to get the big government venues.

 What does your role as Chair of the group entail?